WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 - Affected Players: A group of players for which the defense works (defaults to all players)
 - Affected Phase: Specifies if the defense is only active during day or night (defaults to both)

+A defense membership attribute can additionally be refered to by `Defense:<DefenseSubtype>`, e.g. `Defense:Absence`

 ---
 #### Manipulation Attributes